Ashmeet670/Python_PyGame_Movement_Template/README.md

 python.

 I have also added comments in the parts of the code so that understanding what the specific line of code does is easier

+NOTE: If the game window is not launching for you then you might not have pygame installed.
+Please install pygame before trying to use it